paulbrodersen/netgraph/README.md

 length units for different plot elements.
 This makes it hard to
     - provide a consistent layout for different axis / figure dimensions, and
     - judge the relative sizes of elements a priori.
-This module amends these issues (while sacrificing speed).
+This module amends these issues.

+Furthermore, this module allows to tweak node positions after an initial draw with the mouse.

 ## Example: